Skip to main content

 Senior Team is responsible for:

-• Ensure College compliancy with this Policy and with all applicable laws governing this Policy.
+• Ensuring College compliance with this policy and all applicable laws.

-• Prioritizes all requests for new Capital Assets.
+• Prioritizing all requests for new capital assets.

-Vice President Finance and Administration is responsible for:
+Vice President, Finance, Administration, and Applied Research is responsible for:

 • Ensuring the accessibility and communication of this policy and any associated procedures.